-Encouraging a Lively, Evergreen, and Affectionate Attitude Toward Happy Valley as a Place Unlike Any Other
+Encouraging an Affectionate Attitude Toward Happy Valley as a Place Unlike Any Other

 Nittany Valley Press

 Nittany Valley Press, the Mount Nittany Conservancy’s publishing imprint, offers a special collection meant to foster a spirit of community across time for Penn Staters, Central Pennsylvanians, and friends.
-Nittany Valley Press encourages an appreciation for the history, customs, and spirit of Central Pennsylvania’s Nittany Valley, the Pennsylvania State University, and nearby communities, offering select works that might serve to not only to welcome newcomers through an encounter with an historic spirit of place, but also as a means to conserve and encourage a lively, evergreen, and affectionate attitude toward Happy Valley as a place unlike any other.
+Nittany Valley Press encourages an appreciation for the history, customs, and spirit of Central Pennsylvania’s Nittany Valley, the Pennsylvania State University, and nearby communities.
+Nittany Valley Press serves readers not only through an encounter with an historic spirit of place, but also serves to conserve an affectionate, lively, and evergreen attitude toward Happy Valley as a place unlike any other.

 Conserving Mount Nittany: A Dynamic Environmentalism